 The Experiment Podcast: Protecting the Capitol One Year After January 6

-Nearly one year after commanding the D.C.
-National Guard during the January 6 insurrection, Sergeant-at-Arms William Walker is helping ensure the Capitol will never be attacked again.
+Nearly a year after commanding the D.C.
+National Guard during the January 6 insurrection, Sergeant-at-Arms William Walker is helping ensure that the Capitol will never be attacked again.

 Listen and subscribe: Apple Podcasts | Spotify | Stitcher | Google Podcasts